BibleJS/BibleApp/README.md

 Bible.JS CLI client.
 Read the Holy Bible via the command line.

 options:
-  --v, --version          print the version
+  --v, --version          prints the tool and the Bible.JS version.
+  --lang, --language      sets the language.
+  --onlyVerses            doesn't display the table, just the verses.
-  --lang, --language      set the Bible language --onlyVerses            prevent showing additional outpt --s, --search           get the verses that match to the string or
+  --s, --search           gets the verses that match to the string or
-                          regular expression provided
+                          regular expression provided.
-  --rc, --resultColor     set the result color when searching something --help                  print this output
+  --rc, --resultColor     sets the result color when searching something.
+  -h --help               prints this output.

 references:
- - References separated by spaces (see example):
+ - References separated by spaces (see the examples).

-example:
+examples:
    bible --lang en 'John 1:1-10' 'Genesis 2:3-7' bible --lang ro --search 'Meroza' bible --lang ro --search '/Meroza/gi'